-- Rick and Morty: "The ABC's of Beth", Beth tries to rescue her childhood friend Tommy so that she can prevent his dad from being executed for supposedly eating him.
+- "The ABC's of Beth", Beth tries to rescue her childhood friend Tommy so that she can prevent his dad from being executed for supposedly eating him.
 However, she refuses to apologize for the fact Tommy ended up trapped in an alternate dimension because she pushed him out of jealousy for having a loving dad.
 Both Tommy and Rick call her out on this.

 - In Robot Chicken: Star Wars, the warmongering Darth Vader...sympathizes?... with a soldier who's so busy with work he can't spend time with his kid.Vader: (strangling a rebel) What have you done with those plans?!
 Gary here never sees his daughter because of people like you!